 The entire Alameda sidewalk project should be in the ballpark of under $400k.

 These estimates are much less than the millions that have been tossed around.
 One advantage on Alameda is that there is an existing pathway with curb, so the grading for elevation is primarily already done and this too helps reduce cost.
-Adding to cost will be greenery features to protect several heritage redwoods from harm, where the feature will may use a parking space to route the sidewalk around the tree.
-In other cases these same greenery features could be used plant shrubs/trees to provide additional aspects to emphasize a calmer-quieter roadway.
+Adding to cost will be greenery features to protect several heritage redwoods from harm, where the greenery feature may use a parking space in order route the sidewalk around the tree.
+In other cases these same greenery features could be used plant shrubs/trees to provide additional road components to emphasize a calmer-quieter roadway.

 The following links are helpful, and more cost estimation tools can be searched on the internet.

 - Cost to install concrete sidewalk - Estimates and Prices at Howmuch